19 Sep Patent Infringement Cease and Desist Letters

 For example, it may be that you have a defence to the infringement allegation because you started using the invention before the patent’s priority date.
 That defence is provided under the Infringement Exemptions: Prior Use provision of s119 of the Australian Patents Act 1990.

-The above points don’t even start to look at the possibility of negotiating a settlementwith the other party.
+The above points don’t even start to look at the possibility of negotiating a settlement with the other party.
 Negotiation is an art in itself and it is sometimes possible to obtain a favourable outcome even when you are on weaker legal ground than the party alleging the infringement.
 The main point to take away though is that if you do receive a letter alleging that you’re infringing a patent, don’t ignore it because it won’t go away.
-Take it to a patent attorney and get professional advice.
+Contact a patent attorney or specialist IP lawyer and get professional advice.